IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 ### To install the chart with the release name `my-release` via cmd line:

-1. Ensure that the chart is downloaded locally by following the instructions given [here.](https://www.ibm.com/support/knowledgecenter/SS4QMC_10.0.0/installation/ITXARHOC_downloadHelmchart.html)
+1. Ensure that the chart is downloaded locally by following the instructions given [here.](https://www.ibm.com/docs/en/stea/10.0?topic=da-downloading-certified-container-helm-charts-from-chart-repository)
 2. Check the settings are good in values.yaml by simulating the install chart. cmd - helm template --name=my-release [chartpath] This should give you all kubernetes objects which would be getting deployed on Openshift.
    This cmd won't actually install kubernetes objects.

-3. You can install ITXA initdb and UI application at the same time by setting the 'enabled' flag to 'true' for that applications.
-You can also install the application one by one by setting the 'enabled' flag to 'true' for specific application.
+3. You can install ITXA initdb and UI application at the same time by setting both 'global.install.itxaUI.enabled' and 'global.install.itxadbinit.enabled' to 'true'.
+You can also install the applications individually by setting the 'enabled' flags to 'true' for specific applications.

-4. To install initdb and UI Application at the same time, run below command
+4. To install initdb and UI Application at the same time, run the following command:

 ```
 helm install my-release [chartpath] --timeout 3600 --set global.license=true, global.install.itxaUI.enabled=true, global.install.itxadbinit.enabled=true